 Weather-proof and continuous power

 There are a number of things to consider when shooting long-term timelapse.
 Firstly, and most obviously, your camera has to be in exactly the same spot for each photo.
 You could record your settings and revisit the site/s like Jamie Scott, but ideally long-term timelapse means not having to move your camera!
 Luckily for Samuel and Eirik, they have homes that overlook their scenes (and presumably no home dance parties that could have seen their tripods knocked over).
 However, to capture long-term timelapse anywhere else, you would want a weather-proof housing and a continuous power-source that you can secure somewhere and leave to take photos indefinitely.
-Incidentally, our photoSentinel Pro would be perfect for the job (shameless plug!) or you could follow this excellent Instructable by the afor-mentioned Forrest Pound from Kontent Films to make your long-term timelapse housing.
+Incidentally, our photoSentinel Mach II would be perfect for the job (shameless plug!) or you could try and follow this excellent Instructable by the afor-mentioned Forrest Pound from Kontent Films to make your long-term timelapse housing.

 Remote status reporting

 Secondly, you want to know your equipment is still working over the long haul.
 While a weather-proof housing and continuous power are vital, they’re not much use if your camera dies for some other reason.
 There would be nothing more disheartening than setting up a long-term timelapse only to come back months later and discover that it died an hour after you left.
 If you’re not setting up your long-term timelapse kit looking out your own window, then the best way to check on your equipment (here comes the really shameless plug…) is through the live status reporting enabled by an internet connection.
-In the case of the photoSentinel Pro, the 3G connectivity means you can know what is happening to your camera at any time, wherever you are.
+In the case of the photoSentinel Mach II, the 4G connectivity means you can know what is happening to your camera at any time, wherever you are.
 It also allows you to get every photo beamed straight to you and to change your shooting regime online whenever you want.

 Tips for editing